rocBLAS programming guide#

 rocblas_status_invalid_handle

-for invalid size, increment or leading dimension argumentrocblas_status_invalid_value
+: For an invalid size, increment, or leading dimension argument.rocblas_status_invalid_value

 rocblas_status